-Travelpharm offer an Online Consultation service to make it simple and convenient for you to get hold of your anti malaria tablets without having to book a visit with your doctor or visit your local pharmacy.
+Travelpharm offer an Online Consultation service to make it simple and convenient for you to buy your anti malaria tablets without having to book a visit with your doctor or visit your local pharmacy.
 Travelpharm stock Malarone, Maloff, generic Malarone, Lariam, and Doxycycline.
-Our online consultation service means that we are able to ask you a number of questions during the ordering process, and when we receive your order it is reviewed by one of our pharmacists who will then dispense your items from our UK registered pharmacy.
+Our online consultation service means that we are able to ask you a number of questions during the ordering process, and when we receive your order it is reviewed by one of our highly trained UK based pharmacists who will then dispense your items from our UK registered pharmacy.

 How it works: